Luzkan/smells/content/smells/fate-over-action.md

 ---
-slug: "fate-over-action"
+slug: 'fate-over-action'
 meta:
   last_update_date: 2022-04-19
-  title: "Fate over Action"
+  title: 'Fate over Action'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'A class that holds data but owns none of the behavior operating on it.
+External code reaches in, pulls values out, and makes decisions the object never learned to make for itself.'
   known_as:
     - Data Class
 categories:
-  expanse: "Between"
+  expanse: 'Between'
   obstruction:
     - Couplers
   occurrence: